 For many nomination committees in a demand heavy and supply limited market, finding good directors is all about planning, using network and other professional resources to fill those roles.
 An awareness and focus of diversity introduces an additional complexity that is not necessarily easy to resolve because one size does not fit all.
 For many companies, this is not just going to be about recruitment at a senior level, but retention, training and promotion over the longer term as well.”

 “Overall, the pandemic has not had a significant negative effect on diversity and inclusion, and there have in fact been some positives.
 As all interactions have been and currently remain virtual, there is an added emphasis on allowing everyone the chance to speak and be heard.
 There is therefore a responsibility at Board level to manage interactions carefully, to ensure that everyone has their say.
 As a result, it seems that through Zoom and Teams there is now a heightened awareness of individual’s behaviour to one another, and a feeling therefore of amplified inclusion, which is a positive.

 From an investment assessment standpoint, it feels like a more level playing field has been established and greater diversity in CEO’s pitching for investment.
 Virtual presentations may have removed some of the unconscious bias that has previously existed, as well as perhaps improved access to investors, due to not needing to stand-out amongst a busy conference and be ‘seen’.”

-Thank you for reading Part 1 of the Q2 2021 Edition of BioInvestors.
+Thank you for reading Part 1 of the second edition of BioInvestors.